An Estimator-Robust Design for Augmenting Randomized Controlled Trials with External Real-World Data: Preliminaries

 \subsection{Data integration problem setup}

 We observe $n$ independent and identically distributed observations of the random variable $O=(S,W,A,Y)\sim P_0\in\mathcal{M}$, where $P_0$ is the true data-generating distribution and $\mathcal{M}$ is the statistical model.
 Here, $S\in\{0,1\}$ indicates whether the patient belongs to the RCT; $W\in\RR^d$ represents a set of baseline covariates; $A\in\{0,1\}$ denotes treatment assignment; and $Y\in\RR$ is the clinical outcome of interest.
 We consider settings where both the RCT and external data have treatment and control arms.
 For our statistical model $\mathcal{M}$, we assume full knowledge on the treatment mechanism in the RCT, i.e., we assume that $P_0(A=1\mid S=1,W)$ is known.
-We assume a structural causal model (SCM) defined by: $S=f_S(U_S),W=f_W(S,U_W),A=f_A(S,W,U_A)$, and $Y=f_Y(S,W,A,U_Y)$, where $U=(U_S,U_W,U_A,U_Y)$ is a vector of exogenous errors.
+We assume a structural causal model (SCM) \citep{pearl_causality_2009} defined by: $S=f_S(U_S),W=f_W(S,U_W),A=f_A(S,W,U_A)$, and $Y=f_Y(S,W,A,U_Y)$, where $U=(U_S,U_W,U_A,U_Y)$ is a vector of exogenous errors.
 We define the potential outcomes $Y_1=f_Y(S,W,A=1,U_Y)$ and $Y_0=f_Y(S,W,A=0,U_Y)$ through intervention on $A$.
 We consider the covariate-pooled ATE target parameter given by

 which represents the treatment effect within the trial, averaged over the pooled covariate distribution.
-To identify this target parameter as a function of the observed data distribution, we make the following three assumptions: \begin{enumerate} \item $(Y_0,Y_1)\perp A\mid S=1,W$ (randomization in the RCT); \item $0<P(A=1\mid S=1,W)<1, P_W\text{-a.e.}$ (positivity of treatment assignment in the RCT); \item $P(S=1\mid W)>0,P_W\text{-a.e.}$ (positivity of RCT enrollment in the pooled population). \end{enumerate} Note that assumptions \ref{A1} and \ref{A2} are satisfied in an RCT (or a well-designed observational study that captures all the confounders).
-Although the plausibility of assumption \ref{A3} remains debatable at this point, our proposed design in the next section seeks to make this assumption reasonable.
-Under assumptions \ref{A1}, \ref{A2}, and \ref{A3}, the target estimand is:
+To identify this target parameter as a functional of the observed data distribution, we make the following three assumptions: \begin{enumerate} \item[\textbf{A1}] $(Y_0,Y_1)\perp A\mid S=1,W$ (randomization in the RCT); \item[\textbf{A2}] $0<P(A=1\mid S=1,W)<1, P_W\text{-a.e.}$ (positivity of treatment assignment in the RCT); \item[\textbf{A3}] $P(S=1\mid W)>0,P_W\text{-a.e.}$ (positivity of RCT enrollment in the pooled population). \end{enumerate} Note that assumptions A1 and A2 are satisfied in an RCT (or a well-designed observational study that captures all the confounders).
+Although the plausibility of assumption A3 remains debatable at this point, our proposed design in the next section seeks to make this assumption reasonable.
+Under assumptions A1, A2, and A3, the target estimand is:

-where the outer expectation is taken over the covariate distribution of the pooled population.
+where we remind the readers again that the outer expectation is taken over the covariate distribution of the pooled population.
+Here, the subscript 0 in $E_0$ means that the expectation is taken under the probability distribution $P_0$.
+Note that the consistency assumption \citep{rubin_estimating_1974}, which states that $Y_a$ when $A=a$ for $a\in\mathcal{A}$ given $S=1$, is implied by our SCM.